GuardianUI/documentation/getting-started/writing-tests.md

-### Making General Assertions
+## Making General Assertions

 Playwright natively includes test assertions by way of an `expect` function.
-For more information on the available functionality of `expect`, check out the [Playwright Assertions documentation](https://playwright.dev/docs/test-assertions).
+For more information on the available functionality of `expect`, please see the [Playwright Assertions documentation](https://playwright.dev/docs/test-assertions).

 There are generic matchers like `toEqual`, `toContain`, `toBeTruthy`, or `toBeFalsy` that perform simple checks on the value or state of a locator.